“Today is the preview of the good will of God, of the preaching of the salvation

 6:00 am: Matins

-Liturgy on the second Sunday of each month, and Divine Liturgy at a local parish every other Sunday.
+Liturgy on the second Sunday of each month, and Divine Liturgy at a local parish other Sundays.

 (Please call for time schedule.)